-INTRODUCTION:
+Introduction:

-Academic Honesty is a set of values and skills that promote personal integrity and good practice in teaching, learning and assessment.
-Academic Honesty is influenced and shaped by a variety of factors including peer pressure, culture, parental expectations, role modeling and taught skills.
+Academic Integrity is a set of values and skills that promote personal integrity and good practice in teaching, learning and assessment.
+Academic Integrity is influenced and shaped by a variety of factors including peer pressure, culture, parental expectations, role modeling and taught skills.

-The Academic Honesty Policy is developed incorporating concepts and references from multiple documents used at Warren T. Eich Middle School (Eich).
+The Academic Integrity Policy is developed incorporating concepts and references from multiple documents used at Warren T. Eich Middle School (Eich).
 First, Eich's Mission Statement states, "To empower all students to develop into lifelong learners who are inquisitive, compassionate and accountable.
 Students will be encouraged to use critical thinking and integrity in their commitment to bettering our local and global community through service and embracing differences."
-Second, academic honesty is part of being "principled", a learner profile attribute where leaders strive that with integrity and honesty, with a strong sense of fairness and justice, and with respect for the dignity and rights of people everywhere.
+Second, academic integrity is part of being "principled," a learner profile attribute where leaders strive to "act with integrity, with a strong sense of fairness and justice, and with respect for the dignity and rights of people everywhere.
 We take responsibility for our actions and their consequences."
-Last, the Academic Honesty Policy supports Eich's Wildcat Way school-wide philosophy of Safe, Respectful and Responsible.
+Last, the Academic Integrity Policy supports Eich's Wildcat Way school-wide philosophy of Safe, Respectful and Responsible.